25 Encouraging Bible Verses for Addiction Recovery

 Come to me, all who labor and are heavy laden, and I will give you rest.
 Take my yoke upon you, and learn from me, for I am gentle and lowly in heart, and you will find rest for your souls.”
 Matthew 11:28-29

-Any type of addiction falls heavy on your heart, mind, and soul.
+Any type of addiction recovery falls heavy on your heart, mind, and soul.
 You need to share the burden.
 Most days you wish you could simply push a magic button and it would disappear forever.
 A support group is a wonderful place to share those burdens.
 Journaling is also an effective tool for offloading.

 However, the Good News of the power of Christ gets to the heart of your mental health.
 Knowing that Christ Jesus initiates the healing process by shouldering your burden gets to the heart of the battle.